Key Sections of this Blog

 --region us-east-1

-# Create a batch inference job from JSONL inputs in S3
+# Create batch inference job

 aws bedrock create-model-invocation-job \